Loading Solar Battery Perth...

 | 13.5 kWh | $3,631 | $1,300 | $4,931 |

 Synergy (SWIS) network only.
-The WA scheme caps at $1,300 (reached at 10kWh), so above 10kWh only the federal rebate keeps growing — and that federal rebate itself tapers on capacity above 14kWh.
+The WA scheme caps at $1,300 (reached at 10kWh), so above 10kWh only the federal rebate keeps growing.
+That federal rebate itself tapers on capacity above 14kWh and stops entirely at 50kWh, the maximum battery capacity STCs are paid on.

 The WA Residential Battery Scheme pays Synergy (SWIS) customers $130/kWh of usable battery capacity, capped at $1,300.
 A battery of 10kWh or larger reaches the full $1,300.
 A minimum of 5kWh usable capacity is required to qualify.